A tale of three homotopies: Operadic homotopical algebra

 \subsection{Homotopy transfer theorem for homotopy cooperads}

 One of the key features of homotopy structures is that they can be transferred along homotopy retracts.
 The following result generalising (and dualising) both the homotopy transfer formulae for $A_\infty$-coalgebras \cite{KS,LV} and the homotopy transfer formulae for (pr)operads \cite{Gra} is proved in~\cite{DV}.
+The signs in the formulae are Koszul signs coming from various (de)suspensions, and writing them by a closed formula is not in any way useful; see \cite{Gra} for some further explanations of the origin of signs.

 \begin{proposition}[\cite{DV}] Let $(\mathcal{C}, \lbrace \Delta_t \rbrace)$ be a homotopy cooperad.
 Let $(\mathcal{H}, d_\mathcal{H})$ be a dg $\mathbb{S}$-module, which is a homotopy retract of the dg $\mathbb{S}$-module $(\mathcal{C}, d_\mathcal{C})$: